-- 2 devices read and write to each other using NFC, touching two handsets together to transfer data like contacts or photos normally called as two-way communication.
+- Two devices read and write to each other using NFC, touching two handsets together to transfer data like contacts or photos, normally called “two-way communication.

 - Device reads and writes to an NFC chip.
-Touch and go concept like in apple case where touching apple NFC device on NFC reader or NFC POS to debit wallet or card for mobile payment balance written to the card normally.
+Touch and go concept, like in the Apple case, where touching an Apple NFC device on an NFC reader or NFC POS to debit a wallet or card for mobile payment balance is written to the card normally.

 Looking at type of payment that can be routed via NFC interface

-- M-Commerce – Mobile phones linked to credit/debit cards can be used to make payments typically for transportation, vending machines etc.
+- M-Commerce: Mobile phones linked to credit or debit cards can be used to make payments, typically for transportation, vending machines, etc.

-- E-Money – Cash loaded in the mobile phones at service provider outlets.
-Consumers use this virtual cash as real value for all types of transactions.
+- E-Money: cash loaded into mobile phones at service provider outlets Consumers use this virtual cash as a real value for all types of transactions.

-- Banking Channel – Mobile phone used for accessing the bank accounts.
-All payments are routed through the bank.
+- Banking Channel: Mobile phone used for accessing bank accounts All payments are routed through the bank.

 Food for thought – My next post will be around financial inclusion or in my language “Finclsuion”.
 Will rising innovations in mobile money domain will help to close the financial gender gap, will it help to help women in particular which are more vulnerable to increased financial burdens, like the ones that arise when sick-minded men abandon their responsibilities of providing basics for their families or to them.
 The problem is compounded by the largely close-minded or without an apology to say sick-mind societies that bars women from owning lands, properties or even savings etc.